dgwalters-1974/portfolio/README.md

   <img align="left" width="30px" style="padding-right:10px;" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/scikitlearn/scikitlearn-original.svg"/>
 <br />
 <br />
-This repository is an introduction to ML for a curious 16yr old.
-Designed for an audience with little knowledge of the subject but good technical foundations and an understanding of basic computer science, the idea was to follow the original perceptron algorithm as closely as possible while highlighting the similarities it has with e.g. linear regression and its significance as a gateway to neural networks and deep learning.
+This repository is an introduction to ML for a curious teenager.
+Designed for an audience with little knowledge of the subject but good technical foundations and an understanding of basic computer science, the idea was to follow the original perceptron algorithm as closely as possible, while highlighting the similarities logistic regression and its significance as a gateway to neural networks and deep learning.
 <br />
 <br />